SRay-2020/MP2---Language-Memory-Game/README.md

 ### **MEDIA**

-All images and music were custom designed and created specifically for this project.
+All images were custom designed and created specifically for this project.

 ### **ACKNOWLEDGEMENTS**